How DeepIntent and Matterkind Proved CTV’s Superiority for Measuring Pharma Ad Campaigns, Delivering 2X Higher NBRx

 What Measuring Pharma Ad Campaigns Tells Us About CTV

-CTV has been growing in popularity for years with the pandemic only accelerating adoption.
-According to The Diffusion Group, there are currently 38 million broadband-only homes in the U.S., a number that is projected to rise 42% to 54 million in the next five years.
+CTV has been growing in popularity for years, with the pandemic only accelerating its adoption.
+According to The Diffusion Group, there are currently 38 million broadband-only homes in the U.S., a number that is projected to rise 42% to 54 million by 2026.

 From a linear TV perspective, those audiences are gone.
 However, CTV is a great reach extender for any brand’s television strategy.
 We’ve found that CTV campaigns deliver 10 to 30% incremental reach to patients who can’t be reached on linear TV, depending on the condition.